 - Add cayenne pepper, paprika, molasses, and chili powder to pot.
 Stir to combine.

 - Add tomatoes to pot and stir to combine.
-Reduce heat to low and cook, stirring occasionally, for 30 minutes to an hour.
+Bring chili to a simmer, then reduce heat to low and cook, stirring occasionally, for 30 minutes or until you’re ready to eat.

 - Add kidney beans to chili and stir to combine.